vazhnov/Kodi_database_cleaner/docs.rst

 B) Log creation style

-Two options are available - create new log each run or add to log each run.
+Two options are available - create new log each run or append to existing log each run.
 If the first option is chosen, any existing log will be deleted and replaced with a fresh log.
 If the second option is chosen, the logfile will be added to on each run.
 Logfiles are still backed-up on cleaning, regardless of this setting.